 Forious offers six finishes on its faucets: Black, Brushed Nickel, Chrome, (Gunmetal) Gray, Gold, and Oil-Rubbed Bronze.

-A few faucets are available in in which a base finish is paired with an accent finish.
-Split finishes include Black/Chrome, Black/Nickel, and Black/Gold.
+A few faucets are available in , in which a base finish is paired with an accent finish.
+Split finish options include Black/Chrome, Black/Nickel, and Black/Gold.

 Forious has not disclosed the processes used to produce its finishes.
 From inspection and non-invasive testing, however, we can often determine the likely process.